JustSomeGuy2000/Essence-Of-Creation/README.md

 - Particles for Super Bone Meal don't work
 - Make blocks only be able to be mined with certain material levels
 - Add sound to the Gun-Sword
+- Refractor property delegate REFUSES TO SYNC.
+REFUSES.
+I'M GONNA TEAR MY HAIR OUT OVER THIS
+- Figure out what all the numbers supplied to rendering functions mean and how they affect the result.
+- Refractor beam never goes away.

 # Features
 ## Blocks